kevinhui98/dec2016Hackathon/location/microsoft.md

 3. Add your team name, link to your repo and a link to your deployable website in the cells provided.
 4. Send a Pull request

-Projects must be submitted before 5:00pm
+Projects must be submitted before 5:00pm...
+Be sure to start the submission process by 4:45!
 **Any project submitted as a Cloud 9 Preview will be disqualified**